turingschool-examples/viewing_party_solo_completed/README.md

 2. Install gem packages: `bundle install`
 3. Setup the database: `rails db:{create,migrate,seed}`

-Spend some time familiarizing yourself with the functionality and structure of the application so far.

-When you run `bundle exec rspec`, you should have 26 passing tests (both features & models combined).

 ### Use the application
 `rails s`, navigate to `127.0.0.0:3000` and click around the site.